Skip to main content

 Active–Active Parents

-In order to setup active–active streaming between Parent 1 and Parent 2, Parent 1 needs to be instructed to stream data to Parent 2 and Parent 2 to stream data to Parent 1.
+To set up active–active streaming between Parent 1 and Parent 2, Parent 1 needs to be instructed to stream data to Parent 2 and Parent 2 to stream data to Parent 1.
 The Child Agents need to be configured with the addresses of both Parent Agents.
 An Agent will only connect to one Parent at a time, falling back to the next upon failure.
 These examples use the same API key between Parent Agents and for connections for Child Agents.

 On both Netdata Parent and all Child Agents, edit stream.conf by using the edit-config script: